KevGildea/KinePose/Calibration/Knowable_Intrinsics/README.md

 - **Load .tacal (Intrinsics)**: Load the camera's intrinsic parameters from a `.tacal` file.
 - **Annotate Image**: Manually annotate corresponding 2D image points by clicking on the loaded image.
 - **Pan Functionality**: Navigate the image for precise annotations.
-- **Save Calibration**: Save the computed extrinsic parameters (rotation, translation) to a `.tacal` file, and log reprojection errors.
+- **Save Calibration**: Save the computed extrinsic parameters (rotation, translation) to a new `.tacal` file with an added '_extrinsics' in the name, and log reprojection errors.

 ### Outputs:
 - **Extrinsic Parameters**:
   - Rotation matrix (R)
   - Translation vector (T)
-- **File Output**: The extrinsic matrix is saved in the `.tacal` format, updating the previously loaded file with the new extrinsic data.
+- **File Output**: The extrinsic matrix is saved in the `.tacal` format.
 - **Reprojection Error Log**: Saves a log file containing the reprojection errors for each point, as well as the mean and maximum error.